joe-bell/plaiceholder/docs/pages/faqs.md

 ## What about remote images in Next.js?

-In it's current state, `@plaiceholder/next` only supports local images (added to `public`).
+In it's current state, `plaiceholder` only supports local images (added to `public`).
 PRs to add support for remote images are welcomed ❤️.